ProGraphics/prostyle.io/pages/documentation/concepts.md

 </div>
 </div></p>

-The duration of a _script_ is the _sum_ of it's _action's_ durations.
+The duration of a _script_ is the _sum_ of its _action's_ durations.
 Extending the duration of an action pushes out the start of any remaining actions within that script.

-The duration of a _step_ is the duration of it's longest _script_.
+The duration of a _step_ is the duration of its longest _script_.

 The combination of serial _steps_ of parallel _scripts_ of serial _actions_ makes ProStyle very powerful.
 It’s easy to craft simple animations, yet flexible enough for complex interactions.